Skip to Content

 • Research Reports are shorter in length, more focused in subject, and generally of interest to a more select audience.

-• Comment/Discussion provide dissenting or alternative points of view on recently published articles or research report, or present new information pertinent to the topic.
+• Commentary/Discussion papers provide dissenting or alternative points of view on recently published articles or research reports, or present new information pertinent to the topic.

-• Forum consists of a position paper received or solicited on current topics in Canadian archaeology that will then be sent by the CJA Editor to a number of individuals for their comments.
+• Forum consists of position papers on current topics relevant to Canadian archaeology.
+Each paper is sent by the Editor to a number of individuals for their comments.
 The position paper and commentaries will subsequently be published together.

 • Book Reviews are generally solicited by the Book Review Editor, who is responsible for identifying new or recent publications on topics appropriate for review in the CJA.